xlzy19/bigbrain/README.md

 For **ui testing**, you must:

-- Write a test for the "happy path" of an admin that is described as:
+Write a test for the "happy path" of an admin that is described as:

-  1. Registers successfully
+Registers successfully

-  2. Creates a new presentation successfully
+Creates a new game successfully

-  3. Updates the thumbnail and name of the presentation successfully
+(Not required) Updates the thumbnail and name of the game successfully (yes, it will have no questions)

-  4. Add some slides in a slideshow deck successfully
+Starts a game successfully

-  5. Switch between slides successfully
+Ends a game successfully (yes, no one will have played it)

-  6. Delete a presentation successfully
+Loads the results page successfully

-  7. Logs out of the application successfully
+Logs out of the application successfully

-  8. Logs back into the application successfully
+Logs back into the application successfully

-- (🙉🙉🙉 For pairs only) also required to write a test for another path through the program, describing the steps and the rationale behind this choice in `TESTING.md`, this path **must** contain different features than the ones described in the previous path.
+(If working in a pair) also required to write a test for another path through the program, describing the steps and the rationale behind this choice in TESTING.md

 #### Advice for Component Testing